Classical electron radius: Derivation

-Note that this derivation does not say that $r_\text{e}$ is the actual radius of an electron.
-It only establishes a dimensional link between electrostatic self energy and the mass–energy scale of the electron.
+Note that this derivation does not say that $r_\text{e}$ is an indication of the actual radius of an electron.
+It only establishes a link between electrostatic self-energy and the energy-equivalent of the rest mass of the electron, and neglects the energy in the magnetic dipole field of an electron, which if considered, leads to a substantially larger calculated radius.